umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   dbname = vmanager
   query = SELECT username FROM mailbox WHERE username='%s' and active=1

-Create a transport map configuration file called mysql_transport.cf with the following contents.
+Create a transport map configuration file called /etc/postfix/mysql_transport.cf with the following contents.
 Be sure to replace "vadmin_password" with the password you chose earlier for the MySQL mail administrator user.

 **File:** /etc/postfix/mysql_transport.cf